vesselinux/yaarx/readme.txt

 YAARX: Yet Another ARX Toolkit for Analysis of ARX Cryptographic Algorithms

-Note: the full documentation of YAARX is available at: https://github.com/vesselinux/yaarx .
+Note: Full documentation is available at: https://github.com/vesselinux/yaarx .

 What is YAARX?